 Getting the perfect Voiceover setup

-The above image is of our friend Phil Hayward one of the voiceover artists we use (an example of Phil’s work) for our video production jobs.
+The above image is of our friend Phil Hayward one of the voiceover artists we use for our video production jobs.
 This image of Phil shows a great sound booth setup.
 It is very important to eliminate any echo in voiceovers and to make the voice recording as clean as possible.
 The foam on the wall around Phil isn’t because he is worried about hurting himself, it’s because it deaden’s the sound, removing reverb, and creating a great audio recording.

 The above setup requires a good microphone as well as the sound booth.
 The screen between Phil and the microphone is called a ‘Pop Shield’.
 This removes short bursts of air that we make when saying certain sounds like “Boom” or “Pipe” for example.
 If these short bursts of air hit the microphone then it can sound like the microphone was hit by something.